-- Each Project Team should submit only one SF-424 (i.e., a Subrecipient should not submit a separate SF-424). - Assume a project start date of June 2017, or as negotiated. - The list of certifications and assurances in Block 21 can be found at http://energy.gov/management/downloads/certifications-and-assurances-use-sf- 424. - The dates and dollar amounts on the SF-424 are for Phase 1 and Phase 2 combined, not a portion thereof. - Applicants are responsible for ensuring that the proposed costs listed in eXCHANGE match those listed on forms SF-424 and SF-424A.
+- Each Project Team should submit only one SF-424 (i.e., a Subrecipient should not submit a separate SF-424). - Assume a project start date of March 2018, or as negotiated. - The list of certifications and assurances in Block 21 can be found at http://energy.gov/management/downloads/certifications-and-assurances-use-sf- 424.

+- The dates and dollar amounts on the SF-424 are for the entire period of performance (from the project start date to the project end date), not a portion thereof. - Applicants are responsible for ensuring that the proposed costs listed in eXCHANGE match those listed on forms SF-424 and SF-424A.
 Inconsistent submissions may impact ARPA-E's final award determination.